Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Balhannoth.md

 - "desc": "The balhannoth magically becomes [[/5.
 Mechanics/Rules/Conditions.md#invisible|invisible]]\
     \ for up to 10 minutes or until immediately after it makes an attack roll."
   "name": "Vanish"
+"lair_actions":
+- "desc": "On initiative count 20 (losing initiative ties), a balhannoth can take\
+    \ one of the following lair actions; the balhannoth can't take the same lair action\
+    \ two rounds in a row:"
+  "name": ""
+- "desc": "- Teleport.
+The balhannoth targets one creature within 500 feet of\
+    \ it.
+The target must succeed on a DC 16 Wisdom saving throw, or the target, along\
+    \ with whatever it is wearing and carrying, teleports to an unoccupied space of\
+    \ the balhannoth's choice within 60 feet of it.  \n- Vanish.
+The balhannoth\
+    \ targets one creature within 500 feet of it.
+The target must succeed on a DC\
+    \ 16 Wisdom saving throw, or the balhannoth becomes [[/5.
+Mechanics/Rules/Conditions.md#invisible|invisible]]\
+    \ to that creature for 1 minute.
+This effect ends if the balhannoth attacks the\
+    \ target.  \n- Warp Terrain.
+The balhannoth warps reality around it in an\
+    \ area up to 500 feet square.
+After 10 minutes, the terrain in the area reshapes\
+    \ to assume the appearance of a location sought by one Humanoid whose desires\
+    \ the balhannoth has sensed (see Regional Effects below).
+The transformation affects\
+    \ nonliving material only and can't create anything with moving parts or magical\
+    \ properties.
+Any object created in this area is, upon close inspection, revealed\
+    \ as a fake.
+Books are filled with empty pages, golden items are obvious counterfeits,\
+    \ and so on.
+The transformation lasts until the balhannoth dies or takes this\
+    \ lair action again.  "
+  "name": ""
+"regional_effects":
+- "desc": "A region containing a balhannoth's lair becomes warped by the creature's\
+    \ unnatural presence, which creates one or more of the following effects:"
+  "name": ""
+- "desc": "- Sense Desires.
+The balhannoth can sense the strongest desires of\
+    \ any Humanoid within 1 mile of it and learns whether those desires involve a\
+    \ place: a safe location to rest, such as a temple, a home, or somewhere else.\
+    \  \n- Supernatural Lure.
+Creatures within 1 mile of the balhannoth's lair\
+    \ experience the sensation of being close to whatever they desire most.
+The sensation\
+    \ grows stronger the closer the creatures come to the balhannoth's lair.  " "name": ""
+- "desc": "If the balhannoth dies, these effects end immediately."
+  "name": ""
 "source":
 - "MPMM"
 - "MTF"